sUNC-Utilities/docs.sunc.su/docs/Environment/getgenv.md

 # `getgenv`

 !!! warning "getgenv polluting"
-    Modifications to a thread's global environment should not affect `getgenv`.
+    Modifications to a thread's global environment should not affect `#!luau getgenv`.

 `#!luau getgenv` returns the **executor's global environment table**, which is shared across all executor-made threads.